OBDS-Training/Help/content/en/docs/conda/environments/index.md

 ![Installing packages in the active environment.](mamba-install-active-environment.png)

-{{< alert icon="👉" text="Due to the considerable number of dependencies that need to be installed, the screenshot above only displays a the first lines of the package installation plan." />}}
+{{< alert icon="👉" text="Due to the considerable number of dependencies that need to be installed, the screenshot above only displays the first lines of the package installation plan." />}}

 Remember to type `Y` and press the Return key when prompted to proceed with the package installation plan.